artsy/mobile/playbook.md

 * Each app has its own focused channel in Slack [#eigen](https://artsy.slack.com/messages/eigen/), [#energy](https://artsy.slack.com/messages/energy) and [#eidolon](https://artsy.slack.com/messages/eidolon/).
 * Each app has a user facing slack, which is for bug reports / product discussion:  [#artsy-ios](https://artsy.slack.com/messages/artsy-ios/), [#folio](https://artsy.slack.com/messages/folio) and [#auctions](https://artsy.slack.com/messages/auctions/).
 * GitHub notifications, etc. in [#mobile-notifications](https://artsy.slack.com/messages/mobile-notifications/).

+### Code Signing

-* Certificates and keys for signing apps for development/distribution are in the Engineering 1Password vault.
+Certificates and keys for signing apps for development/distribution are in the Engineering 1Password vault.
 The certs/keys are stored as a developer identity that can be imported into Xcode; the entry is named "Apple iOS Mobile Developer Identity".
 Make sure to install from there instead of letting Xcode revoke the existing keys.

   For more information related to choosing the right certificate and profile for development builds (that include Push Notification support), see [this document](https://github.com/artsy/eigen/blob/master/docs/push_notifications.md).
 In case you need to manually install the right certificate, it is called “Eigen Developer Identity” in the Engineering 1Password vault.

+  You should check the documentation folder for the app you're looking at for more specific information.

 ### Our Apps